kcotias/react-native-animated-progress/README.md

-# React Native Animated Progress Bar
+# React Native Animated Progress

 Need a lightweight and easy-to-use Progress Bar?
 Here it is!